tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * To create a confidence interval, the upper and lower bounds of the confidence interval need to be set as a quantile or percentile range of the frequency distribution.

 * A quantile is a measurement in which a frequency distribution is divided into equal groups; thus, each group contains an equal fraction of the total sample.
 Often, quantiles are expressed in `100` equal parts, otherwise known as *percentiles*.
-For example, a student in the 95th percentile of height for his school is as tall as or taller than `95%` of the students at the school.
+For example, a student in the 95th percentile of height for his school is as tall as, or taller, than `95%` of the students at the school.

 * The `quantile` function for `pandas` DataFrames takes in a range of values that represent the lower and upper bounds of the confidence interval.

   ![slides_quantiles](Images/slides_quantiles.png)

-Open the solved Jupyter notebook, walkthrough the solution and highlight the following:
+Open the solved Jupyter notebook, walk through the solution and highlight the following:

 * In this demo, we will define confidence intervals for the example of running `1000` Monte Carlo simulations with `10` coin flips each.